BioBoost/course_programming_from_base_to_ace/docs/introduction/03_starting_in_csharp/README.md

 I am 1.86 meters tall
 ```

-The code above shows both integer numbers and floating point numbers.
+The previous code example shows both integer numbers and floating point numbers.
 Floating point numbers use a point `.` as a decimal separator when specifying floating point numbers.

 ## Train Yourself